fsmosca/UCIChessEngineProtocol/README.md

 * The specification is independent of the operating system.
 For Windows, the engine is a normal exe file, either a console or "real" windows application.

-* All communication is done via standard input and output with text commands.
+* All communications are done via standard input and output with text commands.

 * The engine should boot and wait for input from the GUI, the engine should wait for the "isready" or "setoption" command to set up its internal parameters